Cosmological Bell Tests with Decoherence Effects: Bell test curve with decoherence

 We define $N\equiv\log(aH/q)$ the e-folds after crossing the horizon.
 Then from~(\ref{equ:dynamics term}), (\ref{equ:Bell operator}), (\ref{equ:szsz}) and (\ref{equ:sxsx}) we obtain the exact dependence of the expectation of Bell operator with variables $N$ in the case of ignoring the quadratic boundary term,

 where we apply the observed values \cite{Planck:2018jri}

 to evaluate the decoherence rate $\Gamma$.

 Fig.~\ref{fig:result} demonstrates the relation between the expectation value of the Bell operator and e-folds elapsed after crossing the horizon $N$ and the Bell test curve that we mentioned many times.
 It shows that, in terms of the expectation values of the Bell operator, the boundary term leads to faster decoherence compared to the bulk term.
 For decoherence caused by the boundary term, the modes around the horizon decohere rapidly, however, for the bulk term, it takes about 10 e-folds for the expectation value of the Bell operator to decrease below the classical upper limit after crossing the horizon.
 The behavior of the expectation value of the Bell operator varies for different $\Gamma$ and different $\Delta N$, indicating that we can distinguish between different sources of decoherence through cosmological Bell tests.
 Fig.~\ref{fig:violation} clearly shows that in the case of boundary term induced decoherence, the Bell inequality is still slightly violated.
 Higher $\Delta N$ has smaller largest violation and becomes decohered earlier.
+Since the violation is small, it is needed to examine the next leading contribution.
+In Appendix~\ref{app:higher loop}, we estimated the contribution from higher loop (i.e. the next leading order term in (\ref{eq:moments expansion})).
+According to the estimation, the results here are still reliable.

 One important difference between the cases of the boundary and the bulk term is the existence of the local minimum for the expectation value of the Bell operator.
 For the boundary term, as shown in Fig.~\ref{fig:feature}, we notice that this local minimum occurs close to the point when $\braket{\hat{S}_z(\vk)\hat{S}_z(-\vk)}^2 = \braket{\hat{S}_x(\vk)\hat{S}_x(-\vk)}^2$.
 Also, notice the value of $\braket{\hat{S}_z(\vk)\hat{S}_z(-\vk)}^2$ decreased by the increasing of $\Gamma$, while the value of $\braket{\hat{S}_x(\vk)\hat{S}_x(-\vk)}^2$ is increasing.
 Since $\Gamma_{\mathrm{bd}}$ increases much faster than $\Gamma_{\mathrm{bulk}}$, before $\braket{\hat{S}_x(\vk)\hat{S}_x(-\vk)}^2$ goes to near 1, $\braket{\hat{S}_z(\vk)\hat{S}_z(-\vk)}^2$ goes to 0 .
 Therefore there is a local minimum for the case of $\Gamma_{\mathrm{bd}}$.